Upcoming Events

 In October 2017 they launched their debut, self-titled album to great acclaim.
 "Ye Vagabonds" comprised of harmony rich folk music, influenced by Irish traditional music, Appalachian singing, and the 1960's folk revival.
 It included ten mellow tracks weaved with thoughtful lyrics, thickly layered with strings and droning harmonium.

 Their second album "The Hare's Lament" was released on 22nd March 2019 to huge critical acclaim.
-In 2019 they won the BBC Radio Two Folk Award for Best Traditional Track, and they swept the boards at the RT?
-Radio One Folk Awards where they won Best Traditional Track, Best Group, and Best Album.
+In 2019 they won the BBC Radio Two Folk Award for Best Traditional Track, and they swept the boards at the RTE Radio One Folk Awards where they won Best Traditional Track, Best Group, and Best Album.

-Cambridge Storey's Field Centre, N/A, Fri, 10 Oct 2025 at 7:00pm buy tickets
+Cambridge Storey's Field Centre, Fri 10 Oct 2025 at 7:00pm

 Shiny New Model 2025